-Red Wings hold on to defeat Panthers, 2-1
+Red Wings work through grief to defeat Panthers, 2-1

 Nemeth opened the scoring for the Wings, tying the score at 10:09 of the second period.

 Luke Glendening won the faceoff, and got the puck to Christian Djoos at the point.
-Djoos found Nemeth on the opposite side, and Nemeth drifted down to the dot and whistled a blast that Bobrovsky. barely reacted on.
+Djoos found Nemeth on the opposite side, and Nemeth drifted down to the dot and whistled a blast that Bobrovsky barely reacted on.

-The Wings conclude a six-game homestand with games Tuesday and Thursday against Nashville.
+Bernier was the key, making numerous key stops, but it was an impressive team effort that secured a much-needed victory.

+"It was a good bounce back for us," coach Jeff Blashill said.
+"In terms of the compete, and work, and obviously they're a good hockey team and they had a number of chances where Bernier was real good.
+We weren't great in the first but we started to push in the second (period) and found a way to win a game."

 ted.kulfan@detroitnews.com